cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 5. The consequences of any violations
 6. Disclosure timeline

-A template for this document is available at [tag-security/embargo-policy.md at main · cncf/tag-security (github.com)](https://github.com/cncf/tag-security/blob/main/project-resources/templates/embargo-policy.md)
+A template for this document is available at [CNCF TAG Security Project Resouces - Embargo Policy](https://github.com/cncf/tag-security/blob/main/project-resources/templates/embargo-policy.md)

 ## 3.5 Security notifications